 All three of the Nativity movies have been made in support of Children In Need, a worthwhile cause that helps millions of at-risk Children every single year.
 I am all for supporting Children In Need, let me be clear about that.
 You can pledge money to this year’s fundraiser in a multitude of ways or via this BBC link.
-Now that I have attempted to make myself feel less like a monster, last year’s Nativity 3: Dude Where’s My Donkey was a creative low for the series that never had a high benchmark in terms of quality.
+Now that I have attempted to make myself feel less like a monster, Nativity 3: Dude Where’s My Donkey was a creative low for the series that never had a high benchmark in terms of quality.
 The release of Nativity Rocks with a largely new cast might claim that title, but it will likely be a good few years before I get around to watching the latest instalment.

-To their credit, the affable kids do their best with the material, and I’m sure everybody had a jolly nice time making the movie, so it’s a shame none of that enjoyment translated to the end product.
-The improv gimmick might have worked okay first time round, less so second time around and for the third go, some of the cast look uncomfortable with the free reign.
+To their credit, the affable kids do their best with the largely improvised material, and I’m sure everybody had a jolly nice time making the movie, so it’s a shame none of that enjoyment translated to the end product.
+The improv gimmick might have worked okay first time round, less so second time and for the third go, some of the cast look uncomfortable with the free reign.
 Part of the problem with this lazy sequel is it doesn’t have the charms of Martin Freeman or David Tennant to fall back on.
 Martin Clunes might be edging towards national treasure status for some, but he can’t carry a feature film with his bedside manner.
 Only Catherine Tate walks away with a shred of dignity, but Marc Wooton’s unbearable Mr Poppy is dialled up to eleven, and his zany antics quickly become so irritating you’ll be willing those end credits to roll.